-This system typically applies to micro-entrepreneurs (formerly known as auto-entrepreneurs) and is split into Micro-BIC and Micro-BNC.
+This system typically applies to micro-entrepreneurs (or auto-entrepreneurs) and is split into Micro-BIC and Micro-BNC.

 Changes to turnover thresholds

 Before 2018, Micro-BIC applied to re-sellers of goods with a turnover of less than €82,800 and manual/trades/crafts with less than €33,100.
-In 2018, however, the maximum turnover thresholds were more than doubled, and they are now as follows:
+In 2018, however, the maximum turnover thresholds were more than doubled; they are now as follows: